IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 ## $PlatformShort$ Area Chart with Multiple Series

 $PlatformShort$ Area Chart allows you to combine multiple series and compare or see how they change over time.
-All we need to do is bind to a data source containing the data for China and the USA, and the area chart will automatically update to fit the additional data.
+All we need to do is bind to a data source containing the data for Europe, China and the USA, and the area chart will automatically update to fit the additional data.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-area-chart-multiple-sources' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Area Chart with Multiple Sources"></iframe>